joaoValinhos-jv/Python-Vehicle-Dynamics-Analyses/README.md

 3. The source code was built in a way that lowers the usage of the RAM memory, wich means many graphs can be analysed by it.
 4. The total time recorded by the devices impacts directly on the operation of the code, it must be configured before using.
 5. The code is MADE FOR BEING USED IN GOOGLE COLAB, the .csv files MUST be kept in the Sample_data folder.
 For a different scenario adjustments shold be done...
+6. The example file is a .csv made for testing the code.